Regional Implications for China’s Newest Oil Rig

 July 02, 2012

-The May 9th launch of a new oil rig by the Chinese National Offshore Oil Corporation (CNOOC) is a fresh cause of concern among observers of the South China Sea.
+By Zach Dubel - The May 9th launch of a new oil rig by the Chinese National Offshore Oil Corporation (CNOOC) is a fresh cause of concern among observers of the South China Sea.
 Some believe that China will attempt to exploit this development to independently mine seabed resources in disputed areas, and the surprisingly nationalistic language employed by CNOOC to describe the drilling rig does little to assuage that fear.
 For example, CNOOC Chairman Wang Yilin has used phrases such as "mobile sovereign territory" and "strategic instrument" to describe its role within the South China Sea.
 Whether China's actions will be guided by nationalistic rhetoric or pragmatic commercial considerations remains to be seen.

 The new Chinese drilling rig is called the Haiyang Shiyou 981 (HYSY 981).
 It grants China the indigenous ability to drill in deep-water conditions up to depths of 3,000 meters for the first time.
 Accompanying the launch of HYSY 981 was HYSY 201, China's first deep-water pipe-laying ship.
 Together, these two vessels represent a landmark achievement and technological hurdle that had previously left China dependent on the expertise of foreign oil companies for offshore resource extraction deeper than a few hundred meters.